brokosz/supernote-obsidian-plugin-custom/README.md

 4. Set your preferred output folder for daily notes
 5. When exported, these timestamp-named notes will automatically go to your chosen daily notes folder

-### Concept Notes Workflow
+### Other Notes Workflow
 1. When you create custom-named notes on your Supernote (like `Meeting Notes.note` or `Project Ideas.note`)
-2. These will be recognized as concept notes (not matching the timestamp pattern)
+2. These will be recognized as non-daily notes (not matching the timestamp pattern)
-3. When exported, these concept notes will be placed in your designated concept folder (or the vault root if left empty)
+3. When exported, these notes will be placed in your designated folder for other notes (or the vault root if left empty)

 ## Development